cloudmesh/technologies/chapters/incomming/sharelatex.md

 included in it server side.
 It provides several templates for presentations, papers among others.
 ShareLatex provides paid accounts as well as the free one.
-With the paid account you can see a history of the document and sinc the files to github or
+With the paid account you can see a history of the document.
+Syncronization with github or
-DropBox [@hid-sp18-601-www-slatex-plans].
+DropBox [@hid-sp18-601-www-slatex-plans] ar posible as paid services.